 There is often speculation that the international roles of currencies may be changing.
-This chapter presents the current status of these roles.
+This paper presents the current status of these roles.
 The U.S. dollar continues to be the dominant currency across various uses.
 Yet, such a role may change over time.
-The potential consequences of changes in the dollar role include seignorage returns, U.S. funding costs, dollar value, U.S. insulation from foreign shocks, and U.S. global influence.
-The paper concludes with a discussion of recent research on related themes and open research questions.
+If this occurs, there could be consequences for seignorage returns, U.S. funding costs, the dollar's value, U.S. insulation from foreign shocks, and U.S. global influence.
+The paper concludes with a discussion of recent research on related themes and questions for future study.

-Keywords: Dollar, international currency, reserves, foreign exchange, invoicing, United States
+Key words: dollar, international currency, reserves, foreign exchange, invoicing, United States